Datagora-erasme/datagora_datatlas_back/README.md

 ### Unit testing
-Unit testing is using Mocha
+Unit testing is using Mocha and Supertest
-`npm install -g mocha`
+To launch the test
+`mocha tests` can be used to launch the
+**What is tested ?**
+For now all the back get routes are tested
+- api/conf/instance
+- api/conf/kepler
+- api/data/notion
+- api/data/wordpress

+**Todo**
+- POST api/conf/instance
+- POST api/conf/kepler
+- Check the json format of all routes for validation